Currently Available Pro Bono Opportunities

 Social Security Disability Hearings

-We are seeking pro bono assistance to represent our client at his hearing on August 7th.
+We are seeking pro bono assistance to represent our client at an SSI hearing on October 5th.

-We are seeking pro bono assistance to represent her at a hearing on August 28th.
+We are seeking pro bono assistance to represent our client at an SSI hearing on October 5th.

 PROTECTING THE RIGHTS OF WORKERS